uofajillian/edx-documentation/en_us/xblock/source/concepts/methods.rst

 the XBlock.

 An XBlock can have multiple view methods.
-For example, an XBlock might have a student view for rendering in the edX LMS, and a Studio view for editing the XBlock.
+For example, an XBlock might have a student view for rendering the XBlock for learners, and an editing view for rendering the XBlock to course staff.
 The XBlock view name to use is specified in the runtime.

+See :ref:`edX LMS <EdX Learning Management System as an XBlock Runtime>` and :ref:`edX Studio <EdX Studio as an XBlock Runtime>` for information about the view requirements in these edX Platform XBlock runtime applications.

 Typically, you define a view to produce a fragment that is used to render the XBlock as part of a web page.
 Fragments are aggregated hierarchically.
 You can